pinnaculum/galacteek/docs/manual/en/settings.rst

 Hide hashes
 ^^^^^^^^^^^

-This will hide the IPFS hashes wherever possible (file manager, ipfs views..)
+This will hide the IPFS hashes wherever possible (file manager, explorer..)

 Wrap single files or directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^